Poi Dog Pondering: Austin years; members

 Additionally, the records featured literally dozens of musicians credited as "Satellite Poi Members".
 Most prominent amongst these satellite members were vocalists Abra Moore and Malford Milligan, sound artist Ellen Fullman, drummer Sean Coffey and (on their third album) turntable operator Ashton "DJ Cassanova" Irons.

 Beginning with that third album, 1992's Volo Volo, the band began to experiment with new musical styles, including fully incorporating DJ Cassanova into the line-up.
-Orrall's emerging interest in dance and house music led the band to relocate to Chicago in 1992, where it developed a loyal local following and was named best band by Chicago magazine in 1997 & "Best Pop and Rock Act" in the 2009 Chicago Readers Poll.
+Orrall's emerging interest in dance and house music led the band to relocate to Chicago in 1992, where it developed a loyal local following and was named best band by Chicago magazine in 1997, and "Best Pop and Rock Act" in the 2009 Chicago Readers Poll.

 Early Chicago years; members

 From 1993 to 1999, the band recorded the albums Pomegranate and Natural Thing and performed live with the following members in the lineup: